 3. Write and illustrate a poem about winter.

 Any poetry form will do, but a haiku poem, (5-7-5 syllables) is even supposed to contain a kigo or season word making it perfect for wintry weather!

-Add a picture, record narration, and share the URL with classmates stuck at home.
+Add a picture, record narration or video, and share the URL with classmates stuck at home.

 Create audio recordings of stories or poems; add drawings or other visual displays to stories or recounts of experiences when appropriate to clarify ideas, thoughts, and feelings.

 Think of one of the characters in a book you are reading.
 Then write a journal entry to share how you think they would feel about a snow day.

 Write narratives in which they recount a well-elaborated event or short sequence of events, include details to describe actions, thoughts, and feelings, use temporal words to signal event order, and provide a sense of closure.

 5. Paint your own winter wonderland with symmetry!

 Did you know the crystal structure of a snowflake is always six-sided?
 Paint your own snowflakes in Wixie using the Symmetry options on the Paint panel.

 Recognize a line of symmetry for a two-dimensional figure as a line across the figure such that the figure can be folded along the line into matching parts.
 Identify line-symmetric figures and draw lines of symmetry.